 *Turn off electricity mains.

-*Do not light candles or lighters until you are sure there is no escaped gas fumes close by.
+*Do not light candles or lighters until you are sure there are no escaped gas fumes close by.

 *Make sure to have money because banks and ATMs may be temporarily shut down.